jklust/gamdpy/README.md

 - [ ] Use 'colarray' for scalars in Configuration (needs switching of dimensions)
 - [ ] Configuration: include r_im in vectors
 - [ ] Requirements/dependencies, especially to use grid-sync
-- [ ] Use sympy to differentiate pair-potentials.
-Was implemented but a factor of 2 slower, is float64's sneaking in?
 - [ ] Auto-tuner
-- [ ] Add CPU support (can it be done as a decorator?)
 - [ ] "grid to large for gridsync" should be handled ( CUDA_ERROR_COOPERATIVE_LAUNCH_TOO_LARGE )
-- [ ] Constraints
 - [ ] Define hdf5 'template'
 - [ ] Ensure neighborlist integrity (automated check/reallocate)

+## TODO, long term:
+- [ ] Constraints
+- [ ] Use sympy to differentiate pair-potentials.
+Was implemented but a factor of 2 slower, is float64's sneaking in?
+- [ ] Add CPU support (can it be done as a decorator?)

 ## Various tools/strategies we will use:
 - [PEP 8 – Style Guide for Python Code](https://peps.python.org/pep-0008/)